ergoMixer/ergoMixBack/README.md

   * #### SBT 1.2.7
     Depending on your OS, you can follow instructions in [this](https://www.scala-sbt.org/1.0/docs/Setup.html) page to install sbt.

-  * #### GraalVM
-    GraalVM is not strictly necessary to run Appkit, unless you really use Graal features like running JavaScript.

-    1) You may for some reason like JS and want to develop Ergo dApps using Node.js, then you can use Appkit from Node.js.
-    2) Or you have existing Node.js backend application and want it to seamlessly integrate with Ergo from the same Node.js process.
-Then you can run your entire Node.js under GraalVM (which is fully supported by the Graal team) and then just use Appkit from your legacy code directly
-    3) You may have other use cases with other language in similar ways.
-Some experiments [here](https://github.com/aslesarenko/ergo-appkit-examples)

-        #### Install GraalVM Community Edition on MacOS and Linux

-        First you need to download an archive with the [latest release](https://github.com/oracle/graal/releases) of GraalVM (e.g.`graalvm-ce-java8-linux-amd64-19.3.1.tar.gz`) for Linux and put its content in your `$PATH` :

-        ```shell
-        $ cd <your/directory/with/downloaded/graal>
-        $ tar -zxf graalvm-ce-java8-linux-amd64-19.3.1.tar.gz
-        $ export GRAAL_HOME=<your/directory/with/downloaded/graal>/graalvm-ce-java8-19.3.1
-        $ export PATH=$PATH:${GRAAL_HOME}/bin
-        ```

-        The same for MacOS:

-        ```shell
-        $ cd <your/directory/with/downloaded/graal>
-        $ tar -zxf graalvm-ce-darwin-amd64-19.3.1.tar.gz
-        $ export GRAAL_HOME=<your/directory/with/downloaded/graal>/graalvm-ce-java8-19.3.1/Contents/Home
-        $ export PATH=$PATH:${GRAAL_HOME}/bin
-        ```
-### Build the Appkit project
-    There is a slightly modified version of appkit in this repository.
-So, in order to build the mixer you first need to publish appkit locally in the Ivy repository:
-    ```shell
-    $ cd <your_directory_clone_project>/mixer/appkit
-    $ sbt publishLocal
-    ```

 ### Build the ErgoMixer:
   * #### Frontend
       Use the following command to get the latest frontend: